hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 sequence (only the top part of the table is shown) which were excluded due to structural filters.

-Step 17.
+step 17.
 Scroll further down to the heading "o  List of excluded ELMs falling inside SMART/PFAM domains and/or scoring poorly with the structural filter (if applicable)."
 (Figure BACT-BP-8).
 This table is (almost) identical to the one above, but shows information for motif instances which were rejected by the structure filter